-The evaluation team should present a combination of technical expertise and experience in evaluation and experience in designing and managing interventions in the field of financial inclusion, financial inclusion diagnostics and market development relevant to the programme.
+The evaluation team should present a combination of technical expertise in evaluation and experience in designing and managing interventions in the field of financial inclusion and market development relevant to the programmes, with clear experience and expertise in evaluating gender equality in financial inclusion programmes.
+Experience in evaluating UN programmes, including UNCDF, is preferred but not mandatory.